-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Voluntary sector, Resilience networks and Social Prescribing GP services can only be a part of care, and commonly voluntary/3rd sector organisations can help with conditions by providing support and other services.
-Where these may be helpful, we will, with your informed consent, share with these organisations to help you All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6 1(a) - consent of the data subject Article 9 2(a) - explicit consent immediately arrange for your data to be removed from all those organisations it has been shared with.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Online Consultation Provider - eConsult eConsult provides a service where patients can complete a set of online forms which will then refer them to their GP or other services to ensure the correct treatment can be accessed as quickly as practicable. eConsult forward information to the practice where you give consent to do so; they are a data controller for your data until it is forwarded to the practice, at which point the practice is data controller for the information provided. eConsult is a nationally available contract to GPs.
+All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care eConsult have a separate privacy notice for their Article 6 1(a) - consent of the data subject Article 9 2(a) - informed consent [Once data is passed to the GP, it is treated as part of the patient record - please see the patient record system.] immediately arrange for your data to be removed from all those organisations it has been shared with.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-You have the right to: To withdraw your consent to this processing - this has the same effect as right to object; To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information; restrict the processing of your personal information; restrict the processing of your personal information; restrict the processing is unlawful or,
+You have the right to: To withdraw your consent to this processing - this has the same effect as right to object; To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information; restrict the processing of your personal information; restrict the processing is unlawful or,

-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights ✓ where we no longer need the data for the purposes of the processing.
-Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data - as this is consent based we will immediately arrange for your data to be removed from all those organisations it has been shared with.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights activity as a data controller https://econsult.net/ nhs- ✓ where we no longer need the data for the purposes of the processing. patients/privacy- policy Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data - as this is consent based we will immediately arrange for your data to be removed from all those organisations it has been shared with.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.